-In groups of right whales and humpback whales, a breach from one whale often causes other whales in the vicinity to also breach.
-Clusters of whales up to 10 km across have been seen to breach in this way.
+In groups of right and humpback whales, a breach from one whale often causes other whales in the vicinity to also breach.
+Clusters of whales up to 10 km across have been seen to breach this way.

 Wind speeds also play a part in the breaching habits of whales.
 Scientists have noticed that with higher wind speeds, breaching occurs more often.
 However, there is no specific reason for why this happens.